LemmaEOF/glowcase/README.md

 ### Text Block

-Appears as empty space with floating text, and:
+An empty space with floating text that:
 - Can display large bodies of text over many lines, far beyond the borders of the block
 - Is editable via a multiline text editor with copy+paste support
 - Allows setting an arbitrary text scale, for large signs etc.